CES Deadline: June 30, 2024

 - Architects AIBC who elect to complete CES requirements via the Canadian reciprocity option must also fulfill this new learning requirement and self-report it directly to the AIBC.

-CES Compliance as an Administrative Matter
+CES Non-Compliance as an Administrative Matter

 - Practice Guideline: Continuing Education System (CES)